ksarpotdar/Bamazon/README.md

 **Manager Application**

-To use the bamazonManager application, the user will first need to enter “node bamazonManager” at the application directory terminal prompt.
+To use the Manager application, the user will first need to enter “node bamazonManager” at the application directory terminal prompt.

 Running this application will present a list a set of menu options: